winterborn/ubiodiscoveryservice/README.md

 Other supported endpoints include /test, /instances, /metrics and specific requests for groups and instances.

+## Sending Simulated Heartbeat Requests

+To simulate heartbeat requests for monitoring purposes, you can send POST requests to create or update a group and instance.
+This will allow you to monitor instance statuses through the backend terminal logs and / or the frontend dashboard.

+Backend Terminal: You should see logs indicating the receipt of heartbeat requests and updates to instance statuses where relevant, you should also see the cleanup process work to remove expired instances periodically.
+Frontend Dashboard: The dashboard will display some light metrics based on data through the service, updating based on the polling interval configured.

 ## Tests

 To run tests for the backend, navigate to the backend folder and execute the following command: